Web Development

 Many organisations find that developing an Intranet for internal use can be a useful exercise prior to building an external site.
 A number of options are possible:

-FrontPage or similar (suitable for very small sites) £
+- Wordpress or similar (suitable for most sites) £

 Intranet development can be fun for those involved but from a management perspective care should be taken to ensure that there is minimal impact on core activities.
-Intranets are particularly useful as a media to communicate procedures and to provide access to process automation utilities / applications.
+Intranet sites are particularly useful as a media to communicate procedures and to provide access to process automation utilities / applications.

 When developing an Intranet strategy consider the following: